law-amending-pleadings-under TRCP | amendements prior to trial, summary judgment hearing | 7-day rule |

 surprise to the opposite party; provided, that any pleadings, responses or pleas offered for filing within seven

-filed only after leave of the judge is obtained, which leave shall be granted by the judge unless there is a showing
+be filed only after leave of the judge is obtained, which leave shall be granted by the judge unless there is a

-addition to the time period for filing an amended petition in rule 63, rule 166a provides that a trial court shall
+hearing).
+In addition to the time period for filing an amended petition in rule 63, rule 166a provides that a trial

-render summary judgment if the pleadings and summary judgment evidence "on file at the time of the hearing, or
+court shall render summary judgment if the pleadings and summary judgment evidence "on file at the time of

-filed thereafter and before judgment with permission of the court" show the movant is entitled to judgment as a
+the hearing, or filed thereafter and before judgment with permission of the court" show the movant is entitled to

 Although subject to the first requirement of rule 63 that an amendment must be made "at such time as not to